MewPurPur/GodSVG/README.md

 ## Contributing

 Contributions to GodSVG are very welcome!
-To do so, do the following:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b implement-gradients`
-3. Make your modifications, add them with `git add .`
-4. Commit your changes: `git commit -m "Implement linear gradients"`
-5. Push to the branch: `git push origin implement-gradients`
-6. Create a new pull request and describe your changes in detail.

-This is the preferred workflow, but tidiness is not as important as work being done, so feel free to do whatever you're comfortable with.
+For code contributions, read `CONTRIBUTING.md`.

 To report bugs, use Github's issue form.
-Before contributing a feature, please make sure to first propose it in Issues and have it approved.
+Before implementing a feature, please make sure to first propose it in Issues and have it approved.

 ## License